EnejiOhieku/fourier_series_anim/README.md

 ### 1. Analysis (Calculating Coefficients)

-The program first analyzes the input drawing to calculate the Fourier coefficients (`c_n`).
+The program first analyzes the input drawiing to calculate the Fourier coefficients (`c_n`).

 *   The input drawing from `vector_img.py` is treated as a path of complex numbers `f(t) = x(t) + iy(t)`.
 *   The `get_coef(n)` method in `main.py` calculates the *n*-th coefficient by performing a Discrete Fourier Transform (DFT).
 This is a numerical approximation of the integral: